 Reduce Your Exposure to Seasonal Allergy Triggers

 Minimizing your exposure to allergens that trigger your symptoms is the most effective way of managing your allergies this time of the year.
-While it is nearly impossible to eliminate the allergen itself, it is possible to limit your exposure to it.
+While it is nearly impossible to eliminate the allergen itself, limiting your exposure to it is possible.

 Take Extra Precautions During Allergy Season

 One of the best ways to take extra precautions to protect yourself is by regularly checking the pollen forecasts on your local news station.
-If it is predicted that pollen levels will be higher on that given day, be sure to take your allergy medication before leaving the house.
+If the weather forecast predicts higher pollen levels, make sure to take your allergy medicine before heading out.
 In addition, be sure to keep doors and windows in your home closed to prevent allergens from getting into your living space.

 Keep the Air Indoors Clean